monstercameron/Zerver/docs/architecture.md

 Open TODOs captured in code and `docs/TODO.md` directly influence architectural evolution:

-- **Transport** - Implement the real TCP listener, keep-alive policies, query parsing, and pipeline integration with the runtime modules.
+- **Transport** - Implement the real TCP listener, keep-alive policies, query parsing, and integrate `runtime/*` with `Server.listen`.
 - **Scheduler** - Design and build the proactor/event loop, priority queues, backpressure, and circuit breaker enforcement for resilient throughput.
-- **CtxView Runtime** - Finish slot storage for typed views (`ctx.zig` TODOs).
+- **CtxView Runtime** - Finish slot storage for typed views (`ctx.zig` TODOs) so compile-time guarantees are backed by runtime storage.
 - **HTTP Compliance** - Align timeout handling, header parsing, and streaming responses with RFC 9110/9112.
-- **Telemetry** - Deliver OTLP exporters, trace replay tooling, and configuration surfaces.
+- **Telemetry** - Deliver OTLP exporters, trace replay tooling, configuration surfaces, and document external collector setup.
+- **Production Guides** - Provide Quickstart, testing, deployment, and performance docs that walk developers from the MVP examples to production services.

-These gaps are intentional placeholders; the MVP focuses on proving the step/decision model while leaving space for Phase-2 features.
+These gaps are intentional placeholders; the MVP focuses on proving the step/decision model while leaving space for Phase-2 features and documentation that explain how to run the framework against real infrastructure.

 ---